The-Marcy-Lab-School/problem-set-2_5/problems/README.md

 ## Instructions

-For all the exercises below, you **may not** use the built in method you are trying to recreate.
+For all the exercises below, you **may not** use any of the built-in [`Array.prototype` methods](https://developer.mozilla.org/tr/docs/Web/JavaScript/Reference/Global_Objects/Array/prototype#Methods).
 For example, you may not use the `Array.prototype.reverse` method in your implementation of `reverseArray()`.
-Likewise, you may not use **Array.prototype.indexOf** in your implementation of `indexOf()`.
-Once you create an array method, you are encouraged to use it in the other functions you write.
+Once you create an array method, you are encouraged to use it in the other functions you write!
+For example, you cannot use `Array.prototype.push`, but you can use the `push()` method that you created in Question 2 for any of the other coding questions.

 **You should test and lint after every exercise** by running:
  * `npm test` to test.
 You will need to run `npm install` one time first.